 The price for hiring a generator mainly depends on its maximum apparent power level expressed in kVa.

-Fill out your requirements as detailed as possible and instantly request a quotation for generator hire from all hire companies!
+Fill out your enquiry as detailed as possible and request a free quotation for generator hire from all participating hire companies.
+No costs, no obligations.

 A generator is hired when temporary electric power is needed at a location, such as a building site or an event.
 Generators have a built-in petrol or diesel engine which consumes fuel and generates electricity.
 The size of a generator varies from little portable ones of 1.25kVa up to large ones of 2,000 kVa.
 Because of the range of sizes available, you can find a generator available for hire for all your needs (lightning, small power tools, heavy duty site tools, ...).